 FLOW is the default token for the Flow protocol, meaning it is used for all protocol-level fee payments, rewards and staking transactions.
 FLOW implements the standard Flow Fungible Token interface, which all other on-chain fungible tokens also conform to.
 This interface is defined in Cadence, Flow's native smart-contract programming language, which makes it easy to write applications that interact with FLOW.

-There are currently several ways to acquire FLOW tokens:
+There are two ways to acquire FLOW tokens as yield:

-- Earn FLOW as a Validator: Receive newly-minted FLOW as a reward for running a node.
+- Earn FLOW as a Validator or Delegator: Receive newly-minted FLOW as a reward for running a node.